Peyman-Borhani/Work-Plan/README.md

 #### *To sum up above points a new business under an independent team can achieve better & faster results if the members have great ideas, some experience and experties.*

 ## Requirements
-▪ Few personal skills shuch as: Talent & Idea, Social Charisma, management lead, motivater, Science/tech.
+▪ The founder must have multiple personal skills shuch as: Talent & Idea, Social Charisma, management lead, motivater, Science/tech.
 ▪ Must have/find talented team members.
 (A team needs: technical Lead, developer,designer, marketing, fund raiser...)
 ▪ Networking for users and business => (Social networks/groups, friends, work-mates, Linkedin, Git Hub, Uni groups).
 ###### (You must have few of above points.
 If not, prepare! -▪- Marketing must be included with Business Networking at completion stage)

-## Startup Sectors
+## Startup Streams
-- New Amazing/Useful Idea.
+- New Solution Amazing/Useful Ideas.
 - App Development.
 - Personal Technologies.
 - Revolutionary Idea X.